 Nickel Alloy 800

-Alloy 800 is mainly used in applications with temperatures up to 1100° F, whereas alloys 800H and 800HT are normally used in temperatures above 1100° F where resistance to creep and rupture is required.
-The chemical balance allows the nickel steel alloy to exhibit excellent resistance to carburization, oxidation and nitriding atmospheres.
+Alloy 800 is mainly used under temperatures up to 1100° F. At temperatures above 1100° F, alloys 800H and 800HT are used.
+Here, more resistance to creep and fracture is required.
+Because of its chemical balance, nickel steel alloys exhibit excellent resistance to carbonization, oxidation, and nitrating atmospheres.

 Many soot-free steels become brittle after prolonged exposure to temperatures between 1200-1600 ° F. Alloy 800HT does not.
 In addition, alloy 800HT possesses excellent cold forming properties.
 During cold forming, a visible wavy surface is produced, also called "the orange peel.
 This protects alloy 800HT from deformation.

 Alloy 800H and 800HT are often used for heat treatment equipment, such as baskets, trays and fixtures.
 But these alloys are also often used in the chemical and petrochemical processing industries, for heat exchangers and other piping systems.
 In addition, the alloys are used in nuclear power plants and the paper pulp industry.